RavMRafiki/Dutch-Tutor/README.md

 # Dutch-Tutor
 Dutch-Tutor is a comprehensive language learning app specifically designed to help individuals learn and master the Dutch language, from level A1 (beginner) to level C2 (proficient).
-App is build with React Typescript and Tailwind
+App was built with React Typescript and Tailwind

 Try it Here: https://ravmrafiki.github.io/Dutch-Tutor/